 (Billings, MT) –Montana State Parks (stateparks.mt.gov) announced today that it is seeking public comment on a draft Environmental Assessment (EA) for maintenance facility and camp host site improvements at Pictograph Cave State Park in Billings, Montana.
 (Recent Public Notices - 09/03/2014) Click to submit comments online

-(Helena, MT) –Montana State Parks (stateparks.mt.gov) is seeking public comment on the 2014 Biennial Fee Rule, an assemblage of user fees and associated rules for the Montana State Park system.
-(Recent Public Notices - 07/22/2014) Click to submit comments online
+(Helena, MT) – Montana State Parks (stateparks.mt.gov) is seeking public comment on the 2014 Biennial Fee Rule, an assemblage of user fees and associated rules for the Montana State Park system.
+(Recent Public Notices - 08/13/2014) Click to submit comments online

 (Kalispell, MT) –Montana State Parks (stateparks.mt.gov) announced today that a decision notice has been issued for an improvement project at Wayfarers State Park located south of Bigfork, Montana.
 The decision notice recommends to move forward with development of a ranger station with public restrooms on the south side of the park’s entrance road.
 Montana State Parks will also proceed with converting the existing, outdated Harry Horn public restrooms to a seasonal park host site and will enlarge the existing park maintenance area in its current location.

 This decision was reached based on: 1) visitor safety is best served by directing ranger station traffic away from the busy entrance booth and 2) placing a ranger station in an area that provides the greatest amount of vegetative buffering from neighboring private properties, while simultaneously providing a visible and inviting amenity for visitors entering or leaving the park.